 Kant's cleavage between analytic and synthetic truths was foreshadowed in Hume's distinction between relations of ideas and matters of fact, and in Leibniz's distinction between truths of reason and truths of fact.
-Leibniz spoke of the truths of reason as true in all possible worlds.
-Picturesqueness aside, this is to say that the truths of reason are those which could not possibly be false.
+Leibniz's distinction between truths of reason and truths of fact.
+Leibniz's distinction between truths of reason are those which could not possibly be false.
 In the same vein we hear analytic statements defined as statements whose denials are self-contradictory.
-But this definition has small explanatory value; for the notion of selfcontradictoriness, in the quite broad sense needed for this definition of analyticity, stands in exactly the same need of clarification as does the notion of analyticity itself.2 The two notions are the two sides of a single dubious coin.
+But this definition has small explanatory value; for the notion of selfcontradictoriness, in the quite broad sense needed for this definition of analyticity, stands in exactly the same need of clarification as does the notion of analyticity itself.
+The two notions are the two sides of a single dubious coin.